 Have a look here for my recommended ND Filters.

 Environmental portraits photography is all about the smart moves tips you can effectively use to secure an award-winning portrait.
-Once you incorporate these environmental portraits photography tips and more of others, you are sure to stand out from the crowd.
+Once you incorporate these environmental portrait photography tips and more of others, you are sure to stand out from the crowd.

 Some of the best techniques which you can easily use are the application of appropriate soft skills such as effective communication and building of rapport.
 Again, endeavor to find a good location for a perfect portrait.